-- 1 Click the -insert- drop-down menu. - 2 Select separator from the menu.
+- 1 Click the -insert- drop-down menu.

+- 2 Select separator from the menu.

-3 The separator brick is inserted immediately without the need to click ok because it has no attributes to be set.
+- 3 The separator brick is inserted immediately since there are no attributes to be set.

 Note: The edit, copy, and cut buttons to the right of the separator brick are grayed out.
-These operations do not apply to a separator brick because you can only delete a separator.
+These operations have no meaning to a separator brick.
+You can only delete a separator.